 - David Berube studies risk communication, especially related to climate change and environmental issues.

-- Lynsey Romo looks at how people communicate (or don’t) around difficult topics such as finances, sexuality and alcohol.
+- Lynsey Romo looks at how people communicate (or don’t) around difficult topics such as finances, weight management and alcohol.

 Undergraduate and graduate students conduct research alongside these and other outstanding faculty.